Penguin Bloom: Production

 The rights to the book were acquired in December 2016 by Bruna Papandrea.
-Naomi Watts was set to star, and will produce alongside Mark Audet and Emma Cooper, and Made Up Stories.
+Naomi Watts was set to star and to co-produce with Mark Audet, Emma Cooper, and Made Up Stories.
 In June 2017, Shaun Grant was hired to write the screenplay.
 By February 2019, Glendyn Ivin was set to direct, and in July Andrew Lincoln, Jacki Weaver and Rachel House were added to the cast.

 Filming began in Australia in early August 2019.

 Release

 Penguin Bloom had its world premiere at the Toronto International Film Festival on 12 September 2020.

 The film was released theatrically in Australia on 21 January 2021 by Roadshow Films, and hit number one at the Australian box office for its opening weekend.